xiaoxianyu-office/mm/Stats.md

 # Introduction

-Stats are values that affect all kinds of mechanisms, are for Players, Mobs, Items, Skills, etc and can be used for combat, utility, or any case you can think of.
-Stats can be complicated but learning them is worth the trouble for the powerful things you can do with them.
+Stats are values that affect all kinds of mechanics across Players, Mobs, Items, Skills, and more.
+The Stats system can be complicated but learning them is worth the trouble for the powerful things you can do with them, such as combat changes, technical utilities, and game design elements.

 Stats are defined in the file `stats.yml`.
-This file can exist in the root directory of MythicMobs `(Plugins/MythicMobs)` or in a Pack folder. `(Plugins/MythicMobs/Packs/CoolPack)`
+This file can exist in the root directory of MythicMobs (`/plugins/MythicMobs/`) or in a Pack folder. (`/plugins/MythicMobs/Packs/CoolPack`)

 # Configuring a Mob with Stats:

-It's important to be aware that players get their base value from the `stats.yml` file, while mobs get only some of their base values from the `stats.yml` file.
+It's important to be aware that players get all of their base stat values from the `stats.yml` file, while mobs get only some of their base values from the `stats.yml` file.

+This example features `Some_Mob` and three configured stats: `CRITICAL_STRIKE_CHANCE` as configured in the `Stats:` section, but also its `Health` and `Damage`.
-In this example, you will see that there are 3 stats here actually, Health and Damage are also stats, and natively handled in the typical format of a mob's configuration.
+The Health and Damage stat types are natively handled in the typical format of a mob's configuration.
+Other stats that are configured on the mob are: `ATTACK_DAMAGE`, `ATTACK_SPEED`, and `MOVEMENT_SPEED`.
 ```yml
 Some_Mob:
   Health: 50